ligato/docs/docs/user-guide/concepts.md

   - value: { name:"bd1" interfaces:{name:"if1"} }
 ```

+The log shows three operations:

-Observe that the first operation was the removal of the L2FIB entry.
-The value was not discarded by the VPP agent because it still exists in the etcd data store as confirmed by the output of the `agentctl kvdb list /vnf-agent/vpp1/config/vpp/l2/v2/fib/` command:
+- `1.
+DELETE [IS-PENDING]` removes the L2FIB entry.
+The KV Scheduler does not discard this entry because it still exists in the etcd data store.

+ Use `agentctl kvdb list /vnf-agent/vpp1/config/vpp/l2/v2/fib/` to confirm that the L2FIB entry remains in the etcd data store.

+ Command output:
 ```json
 /vnf-agent/vpp1/config/vpp/l2/v2/fib/bd1/mac/62:89:C6:A3:6D:5C
 {"phys_address":"62:89:C6:A3:6D:5C","bridge_domain":"bd1","outgoing_interface":"if1","action":"FORWARD"}
 ```
 The KV Scheduler returns this value to the cache.
 The L2FIB entry no longer exists in VPP because of unresolved dependencies.
 This eliminates the possibility of a VPP misconfiguration or stranded configuration value.
-However, if the bridge domain reappears, the L2FIB entry will be added back into the VPP runtime configuration without external intervention.
+However, if the bridge domain reappears, the KV Scheduler will add the L2FIB entry back into the VPP runtime configuration without external intervention.

-The second operation indicates that the interface `if1` was removed from the bridge domain prior to the removal of the bridge domain itself as performed in the third operation.
+- `2.
+DELETE [DERIVED]` removes interface `if1` from the bridge domain.
+<br></br>
+- `3.
+DELETE` removes the bridge domain.

-For more information, refer to the discussion of the [KV Scheduler][KVs] in the Developer Guide.
+For more information, refer to [KV Scheduler][KVs].

 ---